 This Water Supply System Management Plan Update has been prepared in accordance with the Rules and Regulations for Water Supply System Management Planning promulgated pursuant to the requirements and provisions of Chapter 46-15.3 of the Public Drinking Water Supply System Protection Act of 1997 RI General Laws, as amended.
-Other legislation that is applicable to the development of this Plan includes the Federal Safe Drinking Water Act [42 U.S.C. § 300f et seq.], RI General Law Chapter 46-13 - Public Drinking Water Supply, RI General Law Chapter 46-14 - Contamination of Drinking Water, administered by the Department of Health, RI General Law 45-22.2 - RI Comprehensive Planning and Land Use Act and State Guide Plan Element 721 both administered by the RI Statewide Planning Program.
+Other legislation that is applicable to the development of this Plan includes the Federal Safe Drinking Water Act [42 U.S.C. § 300f et seq.], RI General Law Chapter 46-13 - Public Drinking Water Supply, RI General Law Chapter 46-14 - Contamination of Drinking Water, administered by the Department of Health, RI General Law 45-22.2 - RI Comprehensive Planning and Land Use Act and State Guide Plan Element 724: RI Water 2030 both administered by the RI Statewide Planning Program.

-This updated Plan maintains consistency with the goals and policies of both the Town of Burrillville Comprehensive Plan and the State Guide Plan Element 721, Report 115 - Rhode Island Water 2030.
+This updated Plan maintains consistency with the goals and policies of the Town of Burrillville Comprehensive Plan, State Guide Plan Element 724, Report 115 - Rhode Island Water 2030, State Guide Plan Element 121 - Land Use 2025: Rhode Island State Land Use Policies and Plan and the RI Water Resources Board 2012 Strategic Plan.

-This updated Plan, prepared by C&E Engineering Partners, Inc., utilizes the previous report also prepared by C&E Engineering Partners, Inc. as the base document and the Pascoag Utility District's documents to produce the 2015 Water Supply System Management Plan Update.
+This updated Plan, prepared by Northeast Water Solutions Inc., utilizes the previous report prepared by C&E Engineering Partners, Inc. as the base document, updated with more recent system operating and maintenance data and Pascoag Utility District's documents, to produce the 2020 Water Supply System Management Plan Update.